Solo Travel in The Faroe Islands

 Faroe Islands Tours

 As the island draws a quieter type of traveller you wont find tour companies such as G Adventures or Intrepid Travel travelling to Faroe Islands.
 If you hire a car it is easy to do your own Faroe Island tour around the island, then just hop on a boat tour to explore more of the islands.

-Here is our list of recommended Faroe Islands tour companies for package tours and also day tours for women visiting the islands alone.
+Here is our list of recommended Faroe Islands tour companies for package tours and also day tours for women visiting Faroe Islands.

 - Tora Tourist Traffic – Offers day tours to the Northern Islands, as well as guided tours and ferry trips to Sandoy so you can be a Faroe Islands tourist.

 - Nordlysid – Experience the Faroe Islands by sea on a sailing trip.

 Travel in the Faroe Islands

 Driving yourself around the Faroe Islands is the easiest way to get around, but is it still possible to explore the Faroe Islands without a car.
 Getting between the islands has been made incredibly easy with bridges and tunnels connecting the majority of the islands.
-Local bus services are good and free buses operate in Torshavn (with WiFi) click here for bus timetables.
+Local bus services are good and free buses operate in Torshavn (with WiFi) click here for Faroe Islands bus map.

 There are different ways of getting around but ferries will take you to the more remote islands only accessible by helicopter or ferry, click here for Faroe Islands ferry schedule & helicopters.
 To reach Kalsoy, take the ferry Kalsoy from Klaksvik.
 The journey only takes 20 minutes.